Drug Topics Photographs Collection

 The photographs are arranged alphabetically according to a topical classification scheme originally devised by Drug Topics staff for editorial use, and the scheme includes many terms and topics specific to pharmacy practice and the pharmaceutical industry or to the specific historical era.
 Some frequently published topics have multiple folders further arranged chronologically by year.

 Read the Drug Topics Photographs Collection Folder-Level Inventory with the complete Topical Classification Scheme created by Drug Topics staff.
+Please note that this list of terms was created many years ago and does not reflect current efforts to employ more appropriate, culturally sensitive language.

 To visit the Drug Topics Photograph Collection or for reference assistance please email: firstname.lastname@example.org